 - Sugar is clumped together.
 Brown sugar has more moisture than white sugar, which causes the sugar to harden if the moisture evaporates.
 It’s a natural reaction, and you can still eat the sugar.

 - Sugar has an unpleasant odor.
 Sugar absorbs other odors, so if your brown sugar smells like one of the things you keep close, it’s likely that it absorbed that odor.
 This also indicates that the bag or container is not properly sealed.
 It’s advisable to get rid of it if the smell it emits is too strong.
 Otherwise, your baked items will emit part of that stench, which is undesirable.

-If you don’t have any brown sugar, use 1 tablespoon molasses with 1 cup white granulated sugar to make your own.
+If you don’t have any brown sugar, use 1 tablespoon of molasses with 1 cup of white granulated sugar to make your own.
 After giving this mixture a good stir, your homemade brown sugar will be ready to use.

 When brown sugar is used in a dish, how long does it last?

 Brown sugar is one of the last components to expire in any meal, although it does so along with the other ingredients it is incorporated with.